Arrangements of Pseudocircles: On Circularizability: Overview

 We outline the proof: Suppose a realization of $\AA$ exists on the sphere.
 Continuously move the planes spanned by the circles towards the origin.
 The induced arrangement will eventually become isomorphic to an arrangement of great-circles.
 Now consider the first event that occurs.
 As the planes move towards the origin, there is no digon collapse.
 Since $\AA$ is intersecting, no digon is created, and, since all triangles are Krupp, the corresponding intersection points of their planes is already inside~$S$.
 Therefore, no event can occur -- a contradiction.

-\begin{proof} [Proof (first proof of non-circularizability of $\AAsixB$)] The arrangement $\AAsixB$ is intersecting but not an arrangement of great-pseudocircles ($\AAsixB$ contains digons while arrangements of $n \ge 3$ great-pseudocircles are digon-free) and each triangle in $\AAsixB$ is Krupp.
+\begin{proof} [Proof (first proof of non-circularizability of $\AAsixB$)] The arrangement $\AAsixB$ is intersecting but not an arrangement of great-pseudocircles ($\AAsixB$ contains a NonKrupp) and each triangle in $\AAsixB$ is Krupp.
 Hence, Theorem~\ref{thm:nkt2nc_dual} implies that $\AAsixB$ is not circularizable. \end{proof}

 Besides $\AAsixB$, there is exactly one other arrangement of $6$ pseudocircles (with digons, see Figure~\ref{fig:n6_nonr_all_triangles_krupp_number2}) where Theorem~\ref{thm:nkt2nc_dual} implies non-circularizability.
 For $n=7$ there are eight arrangements where the theorem applies; but each of them has one of the two $n=6$ arrangements as a subarrangement.